CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

       **Note:** When **Do you trust the authors of the filesin tjis folder?** prompted select **Yes, I trust the authors**.

 ## Task 2: Provision an Azure AI services resource

+In this task, you will learn how to create Custom Vision resources in Azure for training and prediction, allowing you to manage access and costs for these workloads separately.

 If you don't already have one in your subscription, you'll need to provision a **Azure AI Services** resource.